SeleniumHQ/docker-selenium/README.md

 ```
 After the containers are stopped and removed, you should see a video file on your machine's `/tmp/videos` directory.

-Here is an example using a Hub and 3 Nodes (Chrome, Firefox, and Opera):
+Here is an example using a Hub and a few Nodes:

 [`docker-compose-v3-video.yml`](docker-compose-v3-video.yml)